-HEERF I Funds Remaining Unspent as of December 27, 2020, and HEERF II Funds
+HEERF I Funds Remaining Unspent as of December 27, 2020, HEERF II Funds, and HEERF III Funds

-The student portion of HEERF I funds unexpended as of the enactment of CRRSAA and the student portion of HEERF II funds cannot be used to fund scholarships.
+The student portion of leftover HEERF I funds and the student portion of HEERF II funds and HEERF III funds cannot be used to fund scholarships.
 Schools must still use those funds only for emergency grants to students.
-However, the grants are now made using the selection criteria under CRRSAA.
-See the following guidance from the Higher Education Emergency Relief Fund (HEERF) II Public and Private Nonprofit Institution (a)(1) Programs (CFDAs 84.425E and 84.425F) Frequently Asked Questions (updated March 19, 2021) and the Higher Education Emergency Relief Fund (HEERF) II Proprietary Institution Grant Funds for Students (CFDA 84.425Q) ((a)(4) Program) Frequently Asked Questions:
+However, the grants are now made using the selection criteria under the ARP.
+See the following from the HEERF III Frequently Asked Questions:

-“What are the requirements for making financial aid grants to students?
+Q&A #11: "What are the requirements for making emergency financial aid grants to students?

-Institutions should carefully document how they prioritize students with exceptional need in distributing financial aid grants to students, as the Department intends to establish reporting requirements regarding the distribution of financial aid grants to students consistent with section 314(e) of CRRSAA.”
+Institutions should carefully document how they prioritize students with exceptional need in distributing emergency financial aid grants to students, as the Department is exploring reporting requirements regarding the distribution of emergency financial aid grants to students (see 2 CFR § 200.334)."

-“How may students use their financial aid grants?
+Q&A 13: "How may students use their emergency financial aid grants?

-Financial aid grants for students may be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care) or child care.
+Emergency financial aid grants may be used by students for any component of their cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care) or child care.
 Students determine how they may use their emergency financial aid grant within the allowable uses."

-“How has the use of funds changed for institutional uses?
+Q&A #21: "What are the allowable uses of funds for institutional uses?

-Under the ARP, similar to the CRRSAA, allowable uses under the CRRSAA for Institutional Portion awards include:
+Under the ARP, similar to the CRRSAA, allowable uses under the HEERF III (a)(1) Institutional Portion awards include:

 More Information: See the following: